UMCUGenetics/Dx_tracks/Tracks/README.md

 ## README including tracks made from 14-09-2021.
-For previous tracks see validtion studies at UMCU genome diagnostics if applicable
+For previous tracks: see validation studies at UMCU genome diagnostics if applicable

-## 14-09-2021.
+#14-09-2021.
 Addition of BAIT file for Agilent SureSelect v7 enrichment design elidS31285117.

 Requirements:
 * Track files from Agilent SureSelect v7 elidS31285117, specifically the Covered.bed track.
 Files can be downloaded from the Agilent website.